Farefare language

-Farefare or Frafra, also known by the regional name of Gurenne (Gurene), is a Niger–Congo language spoken by the Frafra people of northern Ghana, particularly the Upper East Region, and southern Burkina Faso.
+Farefare or Frafra, also known by the regional name of Gurenɛ (Gurenne), is a Niger–Congo language spoken by the Frafra people of northern Ghana, particularly the Upper East Region, and southern Burkina Faso.
 It is a national language of Ghana, and is closely related to Dagbani and other languages of Northern Ghana, and also related to Mossi, also known as Mooré, the national language of Burkina Faso.

 Frafra consists of three principal dialects, Gurenɛ (also written Gurunɛ, Gudenne, Gurenne, Gudeni, Zuadeni), Nankani (Naane, Nankanse, Ninkare), and Boone.
 Nabit and Talni have been mistakenly reported to be Frafra dialects.

 Names

 The general and accepted name for the language is Farefare or Frafra.
 The varieties in Ghana are usually called "Gurene", and those in Burkina-Faso are called "Ninkare".

 Orthography

 The Frafra language uses the letters of the Latin alphabet except for c, j, q, x, and with the addition of ɛ, ɩ, ŋ, ɔ, and ʋ.
 The tilde is used for showing nasalization in Burkina Faso, but in Ghana it is shown using the letter n.
 The two nasal vowels /ɛ̃/ and /ɔ̃/ are spelt with ẽ and õ respectively.
 All long nasal vowels only get their tilde written on the first letter.

 Acute, grave, circumflex, caron, and macron are sometimes used in grammar books to indicate tone, but not in general-purpose texts.
 The apostrophe is used to indicate the glottal stop.